Unreciprocated feelings aren’t fun to deal with, obviously. Nothing new here.

 Who knows, maybe it will be your last time.

 And if you really want to know how to get over anyone, I suggest you read the responsibility chapter of my book, My Own Guru.
 It explains exactly how I became powerful in my love life.
-(You can get the first part of the book for free when you sign up to the free weekly emails.)
+(You can get the first part of the book for free when you sign up to my email list.)